chef/chef-web-docs/content/install_chef_air_gap.md

 1. Visit the Chef Supermarket hostname in the browser.
-A private Chef Supermarket will generate and use a self-signed certificate, if a certificate is not supplied as part of the installation process (via the wrapper cookbook).
+A private Chef Supermarket will generate and use a self-signed certificate, if a certificate is not supplied as part of the installation process (using the wrapper cookbook).
-2. If an SSL notice is shown due to your self-signed certificate while connecting to Chef Supermarket via a web browser, accept the SSL certificate.
+2. If an SSL notice is shown due to your self-signed certificate while connecting to Chef Supermarket using a web browser, accept the SSL certificate.
 A trusted SSL certificate should be used for private Chef Supermarket that is used in production.
 3. After opening Chef Supermarket in a web browser, click the **Create